 Sometimes, parents forget that these cute cuddly kids do this thing called crying.
 I’m not sure if you heard of it, but it is the process of creating this loud shrieking sound that dominates everything else in the room.
 Which is fine, but NOT when you’re in a cinema.

 I don’t want Harry Potter’s voiced to be dubbed over by your child’s noise — we have that Filipino show The Two Of Us for that.
+It is better if you leave them with a babysitter at home and bring them a gift like these Bitsy Bug’s ideas for baby onesies.

 5) Leave the sound effects to the experts.